 Editor: This is just an excerpt.
-For the complete article, please click the URL:: https:// flighttrainingcentral.com/2022/11/outsmart-winterwith-these-cold-weather-flying-tips/.
+For the complete article, please click the URL:: https:// flighttrainingcentral.com/2022/11/outsmart-winter-with-these-cold-weather-flying-tips/.
 My landings in my article on this page experienced icy patches.
 There was ice on both the runway and taxiways.
 Stay safe with winter flying.
 If you feel uncomfortable, fly with a Cl.

 The winter flying season is officially here, which means we have a new set of challenges to deal with while flying in sub-freezing temperatures.
 Flight training doesn't need to stop in the winter though; in fact the colder months provide some great opportunities to expand your knowledge on weather and aircraft operations in less than ideal conditions.
-There are other benefits too, including improved aircraft performance and nearly unlimited visibility on clear days.
+There are other benefits too.